 (B) Fecal coliform analysis must result in less than 1,000 Most Probable Number per gram of total solids (dry weight).

-(c) For composted material produced from feedstock containing more than 50% volume of Type 2 feedstock in the initial pile, analysis must be performed for fecal coliform and meet the following limits:
+(c) For composted material and solid digestate produced from feedstock containing more than 50% volume of Type 2 feedstock in the initial pile, analysis must be performed for fecal coliform and meet the following limits:

 (A) Analysis must result in less than 1,000 Most Probable Number per gram of total solids (dry weight).